balancer/scaffold-balancer-v3/README.md

 </details>

+This function is called throughout a number of sequences within the BalancerV3 architecture.
+Let's walk through one at a high-level.

+By simply searching within the v3 monorepo, we can see that it is used within the [`Vault.sol`](https://github.com/balancer/balancer-v3-monorepo/blob/fd288fef56cbb20284d34c9b2b1d4227285922dc/pkg/vault/contracts/Vault.sol#L864) and other contracts relying on `BasePoolMath.sol`.
+Functions like [`computeRemoveLiquiditySingleTokenExactOut()`](https://github.com/balancer/balancer-v3-monorepo/blob/fd288fef56cbb20284d34c9b2b1d4227285922dc/pkg/solidity-utils/contracts/math/BasePoolMath.sol#L261) are inside `BasePoolMath.sol`.
+They call `computeInvariant()` to calculate the bptAmounts to be used within a respective transaction as well as the fees involved.
+Other primary contracts that rely on this function are: `VaultExtension.sol`, where it is used to calculate the bpt amounts involved when initializing a new pool.

+Essentially, the invariant is used at different points of the transaction to ensure its mathematical logic is upheld within the respective pool.
+These of course can vary vastly based on the design that is taken.
+The most well-known invariant is the constant product invariant, as discussed within the BalancerV3 docs [here](https://docs-v3.balancer.fi/build-a-custom-amm/build-an-amm/create-custom-amm-with-novel-invariant.html#build-your-custom-amm:~:text=%23-,Compute%20Invariant,-Custom%20AMMs%20built) briefly.

+For this example, the invariant is simply a constant sum invariant.

 #### 🥅 ** `computeInvariant()` Goals / Checks**

 - [ ] ❓ Can you describe how `computeInvariant()` works within the Balancer V3 monorepo architecture with the `Vault.sol`, `BasePoolMath.sol`, `VaultExtension.sol` and thus how custom pools must accomodate said architecture?